 \section{Robustness: Influence Function Analyses}

-The influence function (IF) is a classical tool for measuring (local) robustness of any statistical estimator which indicates the possible asymptotic bias in the estimation functional due to an infinitesimal contamination (Hampel et al. (1986, \cite{Hampel/etc:1986})).
-The concept has been extended rigorously for the penalized estimators by Avella-Medina (2017, \cite{Avella-Medina:2017}), and this extended IF has been further used in the high-dimensional context by Ghosh and Majumdar (2020, \cite{ghosh2}) so as to justify the robustness of the DPD based estimators with general non-concave penalties.
-Here, we will derive the IF for our AW-DPD-LASSO estimators $(\widehat{\boldsymbol{\beta}}_{\gamma, \lambda}, \widehat{\sigma}_{\gamma, \lambda})$, obtained as the minimizer of the general objective function in (\ref{EQ:DPD_AL_Gen}), to verify their theoretical (local) robustness against data contamination.
+The influence function (IF) is a classical tool for measuring (local) robustness which indicates the possible asymptotic bias in the estimation functional due to an infinitesimal contamination (Hampel et al. \cite{Hampel/etc:1986}).
+The concept has been extended rigorously for the penalized estimators by Avella-Medina \cite{Avella-Medina:2017}, and this extended IF has been further used in the high-dimensional context by Ghosh and Majumdar \cite{ghosh2}.
+Here, we will derive the IF for our AW-DPD-LASSO estimators $(\widehat{\boldsymbol{\beta}}_{\gamma, \lambda}, \widehat{\sigma}_{\gamma, \lambda})$, to examine their theoretical (local) robustness against data contamination.